-If you live in a chilly climate or in an a home with poor insulation, you know what it means to get cold at night!
+If you live in a chilly climate or in a home with poor insulation, you know what it means to get cold at night.
 For these homes, you want high loft (meaning lots of material between the outer layers) and a material that will hold in heat, like down, down alternative or wool, to help you get and stay warm for hours on end, so look for a fluffy box-stitched quilt to do the trick.
-This one is made from 100% polyester and a down alternative to make it both hypoallergenic and more affordable and can be used with or without a duvet cover.
-What's more, it’s machine washable and can go into a clothes dryer, as well!
+This one is made from 100 percent polyester and a down alternative to make it both hypoallergenic and more affordable and can be used with or without a duvet cover.
+What's more, it’s machine washable and can go into a clothes dryer, as well.

 Best Summer-Weight Quilt: Brooklinen Lightweight Quilt